How To Get SaaS Startup Funding

 Don’t Neglect Your Business

 Make sure your business doesn’t suffer while looking for funding, as any decline in growth could deter future investors.
+Double your marketing efforts to help reduce customer churn.

 Grow Your Business